trolldbois/python-haystack/README.md

 Or you can write a `haystack.abc.IMemoryMapping` implementation for your favorite format.
-There is already a beta volatility support in `haystack.mappings.vol`
+There is already a beta volatility support in `haystack.mappings.vol` And there is a volatility-to-haystack process dump in `haystack.mappings.vol2map`

 Search for known structures:
 ============================